The Japanese decluttering guru shares some tricks and tips to a more organised life.

 Does it spark joy?

 – KonMari wants you to have one question in mind when you’re starting your journey to de-cluttering your life; “Does it spark joy?”
-Ask this for each item that you have and if it’s a yes then it’s a keeper, but if you hesitate or answer no then you should discard it or donate it!
+Ask this for each item that you have.
+If it’s a yes then it’s a keeper, but if you hesitate or answer no then you should discard it or donate it!

 Say Thank You

 – When you’re about to place the discarded items to the left (Beyonce reference, get it?), say your thanks to it.
 Treat it like it’s a living thing.
-Thank them for being apart your life and for serving some sort of purpose in your past.
-It might be weird to do it at first, but trust us, it’s somewhat liberating.
+Thank them for being a part of your life and for serving its purpose in your past.
+It might be weird to do it at first, but trust us, it’s liberating.

 Discard before keeping

 – Before you tidy up your joy pile, throw your unwanted things away.
-This is to ensure that you don’t sneak in those ill fitted clothes that you think you might wear someday.
+This is to ensure that you don’t sneak in those ill-fitting clothes that you think you might wear someday.
 Some things are not meant to stay.

-Tips: When you’re ready to put things back to their designated places, tidy it all up according to categories according to KonMari’s order – clothes, books, papers, and then miscellaneous.
+Tips: When you’re ready to put things back to their designated places, tidy it all up according to categories according to KonMari’s order – clothes, books, papers, and then miscellaneous items.